gustavoscarl/gustavoscarl/README.md

 📈 I'm currently learning JavaScript and programming logic

-🥇 Skills learned: HTML, CSS, Basic JavaScript
+🥇 Skills learned: HTML, CSS, JavaScript

 👯 I’m looking to collaborate on any projects that may add to my knowledge and skills (free of charge)